ASvyatkovskiy/BigDataCourse/README.md

 ## Getting ready for the workshop (required before the day of workshop)

-This subsection describes what you need to get the most of the workshop.
+You will need to request access to the Adroit cluster, install Apache Spark and some packages on your laptop, and optionally complete a set of pre-exercises.

 All the pre-exercises are supposed to be completed on your laptops.
 Some of the workshop exercises will be done on your laptops, and some will be done on the cluster.

 ### Request an Adroit computing account